Table of Contents

 13. Sunset Peak Trail

 It’s important to plan for proper footwear, and you may find certain parts slippery from snow.
-You may encounter snow, slush, and ice throughout the trail, so having ice spikes or crampons may be easier for the climb.
+You may encounter snow, slush, and ice throughout the trail, so having ice spikes or crampons may make the climb easier.